gilbertchen/duplicacy/README.md

 Duplicacy CLI is free for personal use without restrictions.

-For commercial use, a valid [commercial license](https://duplicacy.com/buy.html) is required for each computer on which backups will be created..
+For commercial use, a valid [commercial license](https://duplicacy.com/buy.html) is required for each computer on which backups will be created.
 There are no restrictions if Duplicacy CLI is used to restore files from backups or check the integrity of backups.